testsigmahq/testsigma-docs/src/pages/docs/test-data/data-generators/mailboxaliasfunctions-function-type.md

 ## **URL with Text**

-- Allows you to retrieve a URL from an email containing specified text.
+- Allows you to extract a URL containing specific text from the email.
-- It searches for URLs embedded in email content that match the provided text criteria.

 <style>
   .example-container {